jonassu/OpenDuo-iOS-Objective-C/README.md

 ## Preparing the Developer Environment

-* XCode 9.0 or higher version
+* XCode 9.0 or later
 * an iPhone or an iPad

 NOTE: The iOS simulator is NOT supported.

 ## Running the App
 1. Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), obtain an App ID, and enable the App Certificate.
-2. Fill in the AppID and the App Certificate in the KeyCenter.mm.
+2. Fill in the AppID and the App Certificate in the *KeyCenter.mm*.

         static NSString * const kAppID = @"Your App ID" static NSString * const kAppCertificate = @"Your App Certificate";